-When making a purchase, think ahead and decide when and where you will use the product and how many you will need.
+When making a purchase, consider when and where you will use the product and how many you will need.
 It’s okay to take an educated guess.
-It takes some time to figure out your own strategy as well as your consuming habits.
+It takes some time to figure out your strategy and consuming habits.

-When shopping, think about if/when you will use what ever the “good deal” is.
+When shopping, think about if/when you will use whatever the “good deal” is.
 If it’s food, ask yourself if you have the space to store extras.
-Also, decide if you will be able to consume the product before it expires.
-If you are at a retail store and you see a great item on clearance, don’t just buy it because it is $1.
+Decide if you will be able to consume the product before it expires.
+If you are at a retail store and see a significant item on clearance, don’t just buy it because it is $1.
 If you don’t end up using it, it’s not a deal.
-If, on the other hand, a birthday is coming up and you know someone who would like the item, go ahead and purchase it.
-I got a ton of party favors at Target from the dollar section for my son’s birthday party.
-I went about a month before his birthday, saw the items, and knew they would make great favors for the following month.

 Only cut coupons you will use

 When cutting coupons, cut only the coupons you believe you will use.
 It’s a waste of time to cut everything.
 Unless you are a super couponer and plan to trade with others, just cut the ones you will use.
-Get a good coupon organizer so you can keep track of what you have.
+Get a good coupon organizer to keep track of what you have.
 Read my Tips for Getting and Using Grocery Store Coupons for more information.

 Cash Back Sites

-Before I do any shopping online I either click through Ebates to get % back or I look for coupon / promotional codes I can apply toward my purchase.
+Before shopping online, I either click through Ebates to get % back or look for coupon / promotional codes I can apply to my purchase.
 Read more on Cha Ching Queen about how to get % back at these places.

-Before going to the store make a list of the items you need.
 Plan your meals.
-Unless you see a really good deal, try to stick with your list.
-When I make a list, I may just write down snacks.
-Then, when I get to the snack aisle I compare prices with the coupons I have to get the best deal.
+Before going to the store, list the items you need.
+Unless you see an excellent deal, try to stick with your list.
+When I make a list, I may write down snacks.
+Then, when I get to the snack aisle, I compare prices with the coupons I have to get the best deal.